 2. Surprise submittals of documents or electronic materials on the night of a meeting:

 As noted above, the submittal of documents by an applicant on the night of the meeting are problematic and should not be permitted.
-For example, the current Board Rules provide:
+The current Commission Rules (Section V.E.) provide that: